 An end-of-year emergency relief package from the federal government includes $284 billion for the Program, which provides forgivable loans to help businesses keep their workforce employed during COVID-19.
 Loan funds can be used to cover payroll costs, mortgage interest, rent, utilities and other operations expenses.
 The loans will be fully forgiven if funds are used to cover eligible expenses.

-In the initial round of assistance last year, MoFi provided nearly 1,300 PPP loans to businesses in Montana, Idaho, Oregon, Washington and Wyoming, with an average loan size of $26,000.
+In the initial round of assistance last year, MoFi provided nearly 1,300 PPP loans to businesses in Montana, Idaho, Oregon, Utah, Washington and Wyoming, with an average loan size of $26,000.
 Since the program reopened Monday, MoFi President Dave Glaser said it has heard from hundreds of applicants with an average loan request size of just over $20,000.

 “From rural chambers of commerce to childcare facilities, restaurants, Main Street businesses and independent contractors, we’ve seen an overwhelming amount of interest from both first- and second-time applicants, a testament to the urgent need for economic relief in our region,” said Glaser.
 “We’re excited to be working alongside banks and credit unions in our communities to ensure that everyone who needs a PPP loan is able to get one.”